jundalisay/superb/content/en/social/economics/principles/part-3/chapter-08.md

 ## The Solutions

-Because Marginalism created two problems, one for wholesale money and another for retail money, Pantrynomics as Classical Economics also has two solutions:
+Because Marginalism created two problems, one for wholesale money and another for retail money, Superphysics as Classical Economics also has two solutions:

 1. A modified version of [Pool Clearing from EF Schumacher](/research/schumacher/pool-clearing) which uses Clearing Funds to replace the finance-moneybag.
 The money in Clearing Funds go directly to manufacturers, producers, and service providers.
 Its interest rates are determined by the GR model